HipByte/RubyMotion/android.md

 4. Go back to the previous screen and scroll down again, a **Developer options** item is now available.
 Tap on it.
 5. Check the **USB debugging** item.
 This will allow your Mac to communicate with the device for development tasks.
 A window will appear on the device, asking you to authorize the Mac.
 Make sure to confirm that.

-You should be good to go!
+You should now be good to go!

+If you are running an older version of Android these steps might not work for you.
+We recommend that you do a Google search for *enable developer mode* with your Android version number.

 ## Getting started